H E L E N A V O N R U E D E N

 Research

 Dr. von Rueden served until recently as Assistant Director and co-Coordinator for the Choral Works Database, a database of choral repertoire by composers from underrepresented groups, including women, composers of color, and members of the LGBTQIA2s+ community.
+She developed partnerships with colleges to create an internship program, organized several teams working on remote-based database projects, and developed operative procedures to improve workflow.

 November 2017, Dr. von Rueden presented a poster at the National Collegiate Choral Organization's bi-anuual conference on the benefits of interdisciplinary choral music programming for students, choral programs and conductors, audiences, and institutions.